CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/frequency-analysis.md

 We have some data that was selected for stations outside of Casco Bay.
 To be
-careful, we remove sampling data for any site in th two adjacent Growing Areas, “WH” and “WM”.
+careful, we remove sampling data for any site in the two adjacent Growing Areas, “WH” and “WM”.

 ``` r